cristianfalcone/ajo/readme.md

 ### render(vnode, element, [namespace])

-Renders a virtual DOM node (vnode) created by the `h` function into the actual DOM.
+Renders a virtual DOM node (`vnode`) created by the `h` function into the actual DOM `element`.
 It is the primary method used for updating the DOM with new content.

-When called, it efficiently updates the `parent` element with the new content, adding, updating, or removing DOM nodes as needed.
+When called, it efficiently updates the parent `element` with the new content, adding, updating, or removing DOM nodes as needed.

-This function is a cornerstone of the Ajo library, enabling the declarative description of the UI to be transformed into actual UI elements in the browser.
+This function enables the declarative description of the UI to be transformed into actual UI elements in the browser.
 It's designed to be efficient, minimizing updates to the actual DOM to improve performance and user experience.

 #### Parameters:

 - **vnode** (Any): The virtual DOM node (created by `h`) to render.
 This can be any value, a simple string, a JSX element, or a more complex component.
-- **parent** (HTMLElement): The DOM element into which the `vnode` should be rendered.
+- **element** (HTMLElement): The DOM element into which the `vnode` should be rendered.
 This is typically a container element in your application.
 - **namespace** (String, optional): An optional XML namespace URI.
 If specified, it allows for the creation of elements within a certain XML namespace, useful for SVG elements and other XML-based documents.

 #### Returns: